 From the existence of man, diet has continued to play an essential role in the health of man.
-Despite this, varying misconceptions, beliefs and standard of living continue to exist in the health of humans in terms of dieting.
+Despite this, varying misconceptions, beliefs, and standards of living continue to exist regarding the health of humans in terms of dieting.
 The fact remains that the effect of diet on human health cannot be over-emphasized.

 Looking at the world currently and the health of individuals, one can vividly see and say people who practice good dieting live healthier and better than those who just eat to quench hunger.

 Diet is the total food and nutrients consumed by an individual.

 What is health on the other hand?